 The Key Takeaway: Include several styles of product pictures – on a model, on a mannequin, and the product alone (to allow customers to see what the product looks like by itself).
 Additionally, using 360-degree views of the product is a great strategy as it gives customers a complete picture of what they are buying.

 With different sizing charts, it’s now difficult for customers to envision how the product will look on them.
-You can overcome this challenge by getting your Custom WordPress Development Company to include an Instagram product gallery for products.
+You can overcome this challenge by getting wordpress development services in usa to include an Instagram product gallery for products.

 Get previous buyers to showcase their purchase on their Instagram account by giving them a small incentive like 5% off on the next purchase.
 In return, you get a gallery of images of previous customers wearing your product.
 This gives potential customers a more realistic expectation of the product.